 Q: How does OnBoard Tours handle the different Statue of Liberty ferry options?

 A: As part of the NY See It All!
-Tour, you will board one of the Harbor Experience boats (usually the Zephyr) for a cruise around the Harbor.
-You will enjoy breath-taking views of the Statue of Liberty from the boat as we go right up to the Statue of Liberty.
+Tour, you will board the world famous Staten Island Ferry, for a ride across New York Harbor.
+You will enjoy breath-taking views of the Statue of Liberty from the boat as well as seeing the Brooklyn Bridge, Ellis Island, great views of Lower Manhattan, and the Verazzano Narrows Bridge.
 The boat does not land at Liberty Island, so there is no walking around Liberty Island on this tour.
-When considering the security procedures, our customers see the benefits of the much quicker boat cruise option.
+This is a much quicker way to see the Statue.
 The total time of boat ride is only 1 hour compared to the 2-3 hour Statue of Liberty/Ellis Island ferry.
-If you would still like to go to Liberty Island and Ellis Island, then we recommend doing so on a different day of your stay in New York City, and if you call us, we can help you get tickets to Liberty Island.
+If you would still like to go to Liberty Island and Ellis Island, then we recommend that you purchase the Premium NY See It All Tour, which takes you inside the Statue’s Pedestal on Liberty Island.
+You can stand on the deck and get great views of New York Harbor and Lower Manhattan, and even look up inside the Statue (yes, she’s hollow!).

 Q: Can we climb up inside the Statue of Liberty?